Alexlly/MovieRecommendation/README.md

 ### Backend ！【important】

 To set up the backend, you must use an environment running python 3.7.
-We recommend creating an anaconda environment to handle this.
+We recommend using anaconda to create an environment to handle this.

 Then follow the steps as below.